 FUNDING AREAS: Women's Rights, Reproductive Rights, Education & Youth, Healthcare, Global.

-OVERVIEW: Isabel Allende moves her philanthropy through the Isabel Allende Foundation, which primarily supports supports nonprofits in California and Chile that provide vulnerable women and children with access to reproductive rights, healthcare, education and protection from violence.
+OVERVIEW: Isabel Allende does her grantmaking through the Isabel Allende Foundation, which primarily supports nonprofits in California and Chile that provide vulnerable women and children with access to reproductive rights, healthcare, education, and protection from violence.
 The foundation has a website but is currently not accepting unsolicited proposals.
-A little over $1 million went out of the door recently.
+The foundation made a little over $1 million in grants recently.
 The bulk of grants are between $5,000 and $10,000.

 BACKGROUND: Isabel Allende was born in Peru to Chilean parents in 1942.
 Raised in a family with political ties, Allende fled Chile for Venezuela and became an American citizen in the 1990s.
 Her first novel, The House of the Spirits, became a worldwide bestseller.
 Other works include Of Love and Shadows and The Infinite Plan.
 Allende has written many other books, and among her awards, she is a recipient of the 1996 Hispanic Heritage Award in Literature, the 1998 Dorothy and Lillian Gish Prize, and the 2010 Chilean National Prize for Literature.

-EDUCATION & YOUTH: Allende, via her foundation, has supported places like 10,000 Degrees, whose mission is to "achieve educational equity, and support students with need to access and complete higher education to positively impact their communities and the world"; Kids in Need of Defense; and Legal Services for Children.
+EDUCATION & YOUTH: Allende, via her foundation, supported organizations like 10,000 Degrees, which seeks to "achieve educational equity, and support students with need to access and complete higher education to positively impact their communities and the world"; Kids in Need of Defense; and Legal Services for Children.
 The foundation's grantmaking has also supported 826 Valencia, which helps youth with their writing, Huckleberry Youth Programs, Fairfax Anselmo Children's Center, Hannah Project, whose goal is to "boost the academic performance and college graduation rates of African American and other low-income of color in Marin County," and San Jose State University.

 HEALTHCARE: Allende's philanthropy in this area is at least in part personal: she lost her daughter Paula to porphyria, a rare group of disorders resulting from buildup of certain chemicals related to red blood cell proteins.
-Unsurprisingly, she's supported the American Porphyria Foundation.
-Other grantees have included Center for Early Intervention on Deafness, and Shanti Project, a "community of volunteers and staff which provides emotional and practical support to San Francisco's most vulnerable individuals living with life-threatening illness."
+Unsurprisingly, she has supported the American Porphyria Foundation.
+Other grantees include Center for Early Intervention on Deafness, and Shanti Project, a "community of volunteers and staff which provides emotional and practical support to San Francisco's most vulnerable individuals living with life-threatening illness."

 BAY AREA COMMUNITY: The Museum of the African Diaspora in San Francisco and KQED have been recent beneficiaries of the Isabel Allende Foundation.
-Money has gone to human services outfits, including SF-Marin Food Bank.
+Money has supported human services organizations, including SF-Marin Food Bank.

-LOOKING FORWARD: On her foundation's website, Allende states that she's found it more efficient to concentrate on specific issues in limited areas.
+LOOKING FORWARD: On her foundation's website, Allende states that she has found it more efficient to concentrate on specific issues in limited areas.
 Allende has been a prominent advocate for women's rights and money will likely continue streaming to those interests.
-Apart from Allende's formal charitable vehicle, she may have other more direct ways of giving and this guide may leave out important gifts.
+Apart from Allende's formal charitable organization, she may have other more direct ways of giving and this guide may leave out important gifts.